 Manta, Ecuador, 7 to 17 February 2023

+ADOPTED

-COMM 11 – WP 17
+COMM 11 – WP 17_rev1

 2023 Scientific Committee multi-annual workplan

 Introduction

 Paragraph 42 of the 10th Scientific Committee Meeting Report notes that the SC developed the 2023 version of the multi-annual workplan during the meeting sessions.
 Within each session there was a sub-agenda item Advice to the Commission that served to allocate time to develop relevant workplan tasks for the coming years.
 Developing the workplan during the meeting sessions was an approach that proved productive and well received.
 This report summarizes results from those activities.